Extreme And Interesting Weather On Other Planets In Our Solar System

 Extreme Weather On Other Planets In Our Solar System heading

-Our weather can get pretty extreme and downright weird at times, and we experienced some extraordinary meteorological events in recent times.
-However, all these events will pale in comparison to the extreme weather events experienced on our neighboring planets.
+Earth experiences extreme and sometimes seemingly unexplainable weather events at times.
+But all these events pale in comparison to the extreme weather experienced on our neighboring planets.

 With this in mind, it is just as well that we haven't advanced space travel to the point of being able to settle on any of our neighboring planets.
 Do you think the weather on our planet can get crazy and destructive?
 You might want to reconsider after reading this article.